 Rationale and goals:

 Many students neglect summer training, as they do not understand the rationale behind it.
 Summer training provides an excellent platform for students to gain practical experience.
 This practice goes beyond textbooks and lectures and enhances their their learning skills.

 Students are able to gain valuable insights about the industry and understand the most up to date engineering technology during their training.
 Besides that, students that perform well during their training are likely to receive job offers by their employer once they graduate.

-(k) an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice,
+(a) An ability to learn how to use the techniques, skills, and modern engineering tools necessary for engineering practice.

 - Course Requirements, Grading / Policy

 Each student is required to complete 40 days of summer training in a company where at least 2 electrical engineers are employed.
 During the training the student should make sure that the work supervisor fills out the logbook daily and conducts a formal and confidential evaluation of the student at the end of the training.
 The logbook which contains the daily account of the work done by the student and the work supervisors evaluation must be stamped by the company seal and it should be put in a sealed envelope to be returned to the department.

 In addition to the properly filled logbook the student is required to write a formal report documenting the training in the workplace.

 The following fall semester the student registers to the EENG403 course and two weeks earlier to the beginning of the final exams, he/she submits the report to his/her evaluator.

 - Rules, Guidelines and Timeline for Summer Training